 Identify the kingmakers and the swing-voters

 Our analytical tool highlights which MEPs are the kingmakers and the swing voters when decisions are made: the swing-voters are in the area surrounding the majority line (the yellow area) while the kingmakers are in the area where influence (the blue area) overlaps with the swing-voters area.
-The MEPs that have more nuanced views on climate policy will generally be more receptive to new information as they probably have not yet decided what to do.
+The MEPs that have more moderate views / are undecided whether climate policy should be the priority will generally be more receptive to new information as they probably have not yet decided which amendments to support and how to vote.
 Conversely, MEPs that hold strongly crystallized views on climate policy (i.e. are either strongly supportive or strongly opposed) will arguably be less receptive to alternative views, as they have made up their mind long ago.

 Keep in mind that this matrix shows MEPs’ support and influence on climate policy in general.
 Ideally, you would focus your efforts on the kingmakers or on the heads of national delegations (as they have a greater potential of influencing their compatriots) in order to make the best use of your resources.
 However, be aware that influence is not something static, but it evolves continuously, ie. certain MEPs become more influential as they gain more experience in the EP and in international affairs in general, or because their party comes to power in their country, etc.